 Moharam Fouad or “The Sound of The Nile” as he is known in the Arab world, was one of Egypt’s strongest voices from the golden era.
-So, when Antwerp-based Ramy Moharam Fouad (Tamino), the grandson of Moharam Fouad, released his first album Amir, he knew he had big shoes to fill.
+So, when Antwerp-based Tamino Moharam Fouad, the grandson of Moharam Fouad, released his first album Amir, he knew he had big shoes to fill.

 Bringing together East and West, the 22 year-old’s lead track Habibi (or “my love” in Arabic) shows the young artist’s talent in singing within his full range.
 With reviews comparing him to the likes of Jeff Buckley and Thom Yorks, and celebrity fans like bassist Colin Greenwood, he hasn’t fallen short of expectations.